jinghuazhao/INF/tryggve.md

   module load intel/redist/2019 intel/perflibs/64/2019 gcc/5.4.0 R/3.3.1-ICC-MKL
 }
 ```

-then one invokes R.3.5.3 when necessary.
+### LocusZoom 1.4

 To use LocusZoom 1.4, one only needs to start with
 ```bash
 module load gcc/5.4.0
 module load R/3.2.5
 module load anaconda2/4.4.0
 module load locuszoom/1.4
 ```
-Somehow R 3.5.x is very slow so we also resort to R 3.3.x below.
+We also resort to R 3.3.x below.

 ### qctool